agmalpartida/brand/content/posts/Postgresql/patroni_replication/index.md

 # Streaming Replication

 Another approach that is more sophisticated is called streaming replication.
+Streaming replication is part of Write-Ahead Log shipping, where changes to the WALs are immediately made available to standby replicas.
+With this approach, a standby instance is always up-to-date with changes from the primary node and can assume the role of primary in case of a failover.

 When using streaming replication, single transaction log messages are reproduced to the replica and synchronicity requirements can be handled on a per-message basis.

 Streaming replication needs more setup - usually this involves creating a replication user and initiating the replication stream - but this pays off in terms of the recovery objectives.